It doesn't matter if you're the most successful freelancer in the world, you'll still get 'the fear'.

 11. Move your body, wiggle your belly

 Stress can play a big part in your freelance woes.
 If you can take control and be more relaxed about your business, you might find that 'the fear' disappears.
 Tackle that stress by moving your body.
-It's a fact.
-Exercise boosts endorphins, allows you to clear your mind and even helps you to sleep.
+It's a fact that exercise boosts endorphins, allows you to clear your mind and even helps you to sleep.
 Aim for at least 30 minutes of moderate exercise every day.

 12. Get super organised to beat the fear

-Often the best way to tackle freelance anxiety is to become incredibly organised.
+Often the best way to tackle freelance anxiety is to become organised.
 That's right.
 You need lists.
-Lots of lists.
 Sign up to something like Trello or Teamwork and add all your project and business tasks.
 By having everything online and on your screen, you'll feel in control.
 And control kicks anxiety in the butt.
 Check out some more recommended project management tools.

 If it doesn't work out, you can always get a real job.
 This one hard truth will do two things: first, it will help you relax, knowing that you have options should it all go wrong (I've been telling myself this for over a decade); secondly, it will encourage you to keep going – even when times are tough.